In the kitchen

 Serves: 4 Total time: 35 min

 Kohlrabi and summer carrot slaw with yoghurt and fresh herb dressing

 In the field

-As a founder member of the South Devon Organic Producers co-operative, Andy Hayllor supplies Riverford with brilliant organic vegetables and meat.
+As a founder member of the South Devon Organic Producers co-operative, Andy Hayllor supplies Riverford with brilliant organic vegetables.

 SeasonalityHomegrown carrots are harvested in early summer as new season bunched carrots with their tops on.
 We can carry on harvesting until November and then store the main varieties to see you through winter and into spring.